pxdnbluesoul/XylBot/readme.md

 `sudo cpan install File::Read`

-At that point you should edit the CONFIG file and edit the details for your installation.
+At that point you should edit the config.ini file and edit the details for your installation, and edit admins.ini following the example entries.
+500 is a full admin, 400 is a moderator.

 ##Additional Reading